davechurchill/COMP4300_Project/2023-12-05 - Demo/README.md

   - Show the ability to edit, create, save, and load a level (if possible)
 - Most working gameplay mechanics
   - Record a few minutes of gameplay footage where you narrate the game mechanics being displayed
-  - Do not waste any video times with re-trying things, failures, or long stumbles in speech
+  - Do not waste any video time with re-trying things, failures, or long stumbles in speech
   - Pay more attention to any new mechanics you have implemented that are not present in the assignments
   - This is YOUR VIDEO.
 I don't know what's fully working or not, so cherry pick the best parts.
 If your project crashes sometimes, just leave that out of the video.
   - I will probably not be looking at the demo code unless something is a) horribly broken, or b) suspiciously overdone